Previous dayMarch 29, 2026Next day

 8.0 km9--✓ ReviewedUSGS →

-On March 29, 2026 at 17:25 UTC, a magnitude 2.7 earthquake struck 9 km WSW of Grapevine, CA. A small number of nearby observers (9) submitted felt reports to the USGS.
-The event originated approximately 8.0 km below the surface, classifying it as shallow crustal.
-Coordinates: 34.917°, -119.019°.
+A magnitude 2.7 earthquake was recorded 9 km WSW of Grapevine, CA on March 29, 2026 at 17:25 UTC.
+A small number of nearby observers (9) submitted felt reports to the USGS.
+This was a shallow crustal earthquake, focused at 8.0 km depth.
+The epicenter is at 34.917°, -119.019°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-29